-During the year of faith (2012), Pope Benedict XVI continuously encouraged Catholics to rediscover the riches of the teachings of the Second Vatican Council as a means to strengthen their faith and love for the Church.
-Through a thorough discussion of key themes, major documents, and historical context, this course hopes to deepen the understanding of the lay faithful as they open themselves up to the development of the Church’s wisdom.
+During the Year of Faith (2012), Pope Benedict XVI continuously encouraged Catholics to rediscover the riches of the teachings of the Second Vatican Council as a means to strengthen their faith and love for the Church.
+Through a thorough discussion of key themes, major documents, and historical context, this course will deepen your understanding as you open yourself up to the development of the Church’s wisdom.

-The course begins by focusing on the reasons which gave rise to Vatican II, it will continue by examining the common misconceptions regarding the council, move on to general principles and themes, and lastly consider the key documents which emerged from the council.
-Some questions that will be considered:
+An Introduction to Vatican II begins by focusing on the reasons which gave rise to Vatican II.
+Dr. Jem Sullivan examines the common misconceptions regarding the council, explores its general principles and themes, and finally considers the key documents which emerged from the council.
+Dr. Sullivan proposes and faithfully considers such probing questions as...

 - Why study Vatican II?